jjloomis/wordpress-aesop-story-engine-basics/adding-content-to-your-site/creating-a-link.md

 6. Paste the URL in the Insert/edit link box.
 7. Click the Apply button.
 8. Click Update or Publish.
-9. Click View Post or View Page and make sure the link is working correctly.
-If it is not working correctly, you'll need to edit the link.
+9. Click View Post and make sure the link is working correctly.